Clean Air Strategy

 Introduction

 1.1.
-Air Quality is a priority for Chorley Council in addition to the Council’s legal responsibilities, ensuring good air quality is an important factor in maintaining and improving health and wellbeing and reducing harm to health.
+Air Quality is a priority for Chorley Council in addition to the council’s legal responsibilities, ensuring good air quality is an important factor in maintaining and improving health and wellbeing and reducing harm to health.

 1.2.
 The good news is that the monitoring and modelling data over the last few decades demonstrates that the air pollution levels in Chorley are below the current national air quality objectives.
 These are detailed in Appendix 1.